y2737924daohegua/corber/pages/frameworks/vue.md

 ---
 layout: page
-title:  "Vue Mobile Projects"
+title:  "Vue.js Mobile Apps"
 ---

-There is no custom behaviour required for building Vue projects.
+There is no custom configuration required for static builds with Vue.js projects.

 If you wish to use livereload - the `serve` and `start` commands - your vue config must be updated to include the `corber-webpack-plugin`.
 This plugin was installed for you when running `corber init`.